 Before you purchase a hot tub, see it in action.
 Take note of how loud it is in the showroom.
 Turn on every jet and water feature.
 Ask the salesperson about the insulation in that model.

 Is it too loud?
 Then don’t get it!

 Second, carefully look at where you will be placing your hot tub.
 Wooden decks tend to amplify the sound of a hot tub.
 So if possible, don’t place it on one if you think noise will be an issue.

 But the easiest way to cut the noise is to add additional insulation.

 I go into greater detail in the next section.
 But spray foam insulation is an easy way to add insulation under your hot tub behind the panels.
 Just avoid spraying it on any PVC parts you might need to replace later.
 Also, make sure to keep it away from the equipment.

 While you can buy a few dozen cans of spray foam at Home Depot, that’s not the best way and the finger you use to press the nozzle will be in severe pain when you’re done.

-Check out this Spray Foam Insulation kit on Amazon from Foam it Green.
+Check out this Spray Foam on Amazon from DAP.